Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/docs/CURRENT_CAPABILITIES.md

 Manual smoke tests:

-1. Run Streamlit, add a face, confirm database entry includes both `deepface` and `dlib` vectors.
+1. Run Streamlit, add a face, confirm database entry includes expected embedding keys (`deepface` and/or `dlib`).
-2. Search for that face; check similarity score ≥ threshold and enrichment summary.
+2. Search for that face in the other mode; confirm match succeeds and enrichment reports delta updates when needed.
-3. Rebuild Docker image with `DOCKER_BUILDKIT=1 docker compose build` to verify pip caching stage.
+3. Rebuild Docker image with `docker compose build` and verify cached layers reduce rebuild time.

 ---